mjalbert99/CSE141L/Final Files/README.md

+Did a live demo with Elbruz 6/13 11:45

 This document is a quick overview of the ISA, top_level and corresponding modules, and the assembly logic written in plain english.
 Moreover, this is for grading purposes
 ## Get it working